 When choosing offsite storage, it’s important to understand whether you will be leveraging dedicated offsite storage or if you will be using shared storage.
 Will there be contention for resources from yourself and other clients?
 It is important to consider the “noisy neighbor syndrome,” where another client may have several IO-intense servers which could hog resources on the shared storage platform.
 Most good storage providers will provide QOS, but this risk is important to remember.

 Ready to invest in offsite storage?
-Contact Atlantic.Net today for information about our HIPAA-compliant hosting and HIPAA cloud storage solutions!
+Contact Atlantic.Net today for information about our HIPAA cloud hosting & storage solutions!